Home » Big Island » 101 Best Things to do on the Big Island with Kids

 Checking out the view from Volcano House hotel.
 Photo credit: Marcie Cheung

-Here, you’ll be able to walk through lava tubes, go hiking on lava rocks, and even get to see the glow (when Kilauea is active).
+Here, you’ll be able to walk through lava tubes, go on hiking trails with lava rocks, and even get to see the glow (when Kilauea is an active volcano).
 There are tons of volcano tours that are totally worth it.

 Read my full guide to Hawaii Volcanoes National Park HERE.